 2.5.4.
-ROX state and Rox: Besides the three fundamental coupling states of mitochondrial preparations, the state of residual O2 consumption, ROX, which although not a coupling state, is relevant to assess respiratory function (Figure 1).
+ROX state: The state of residual O2 consumption, ROX, is not a coupling state, but is relevant to assess respiratory function (Figure 1).
 The rate of residual oxygen consumption, Rox, is defined as O2 consumption due to oxidative reactions measured after inhibition of ET with rotenone, malonic acid and antimycin A. Cyanide and azide inhibit not only CIV but catalase and several peroxidases involved in Rox.
 High concentrations of antimycin A, but not rotenone or cyanide, inhibit peroxisomal acyl-CoA oxidase and D-amino acid oxidase (Vamecq et al. 1987).
 Rox represents a baseline used to correct respiration measured in defined coupling control states.
 Rox-corrected L, P and E not only lower the values of total fluxes, but also change the flux control ratios L/P and L/E. Rox is not necessarily equivalent to non-mitochondrial reduction of O2, considering O2-consuming reactions in mitochondria that are not related to ET-such as O2 consumption in reactions catalyzed by monoamine oxidases (type A and B), monooxygenases (cytochrome P450 monooxygenases), dioxygenase (sulfur dioxygenase and trimethyllysine dioxygenase), and several hydoxylases.
-Even isolated mitochondrial fractions, especially those obtained from liver, may be contaminated by peroxisomes, as shown by transmission electron microscopy.
+Isolated mitochondrial fractions, especially those obtained from liver, may be contaminated by peroxisomes, as shown by transmission electron microscopy.
 This fact makes the exact determination of mitochondrial O2 consumption and mitochondria-associated generation of reactive oxygen species complicated (Schönfeld et al. 2009; Speijer 2016; Figure 2).
-The dependence of ROX-linked O2 consumption needs to be studied in detail together with non-ET enzyme activities, availability of specific substrates, O2 concentration, and electron leakage leading to the formation of reactive oxygen species.
+The variability of ROX-linked O2 consumption needs to be studied in relation to non-ET enzyme activities, availability of specific substrates, O2 concentration, and electron leakage leading to the formation of reactive oxygen species.

 2.5.5.
 Quantitative relations: E may exceed or be equal to P. E > P is observed in many types of mitochondria, varying between species, tissues and cell types (Gnaiger 2009).
-E-P is the excess ET-capacity pushing the phosphorylation-flux to the limit of its capacity for utilizing the protonmotive force (Figure 4).
-In addition, the magnitude of E-P depends on the tightness of respiratory coupling or degree of uncoupling, since an increase of E causes E to increase towards the limit of E (Lemieux E and E and E capacity, E-E capacity, E-E therefore, provides a sensitive diagnostic indicator of specific injuries of the phosphorylation-pathway, under conditions when E remains constant but E declines relative to controls.
-Substrate cocktails supporting simultaneous convergent electron transfer to the E-E capacity, and consequently increase the sensitivity of the E-E assay.
+E-P is the ET-excess capacity pushing the phosphorylation-flux to the limit of its capacity for utilizing the protonmotive force (Figure 4).
+In addition, the magnitude of E-P depends on the tightness of respiratory coupling or degree of uncoupling, since an increase of L causes P to increase towards the limit of E (Lemieux et al. 2011).
+The ET-excess capacity, E-P, therefore, provides a sensitive diagnostic indicator of specific injuries of the phosphorylation-pathway, under conditions when E remains constant but P declines relative to controls.
+Substrate cocktails supporting simultaneous convergent electron transfer to the Q-junction for reconstitution of TCA cycle function establish pathway control states with high ET-capacity, and consequently increase the sensitivity of the E-P assay.

-E cannot theoretically be lower than P. E < P must be discounted as an artefact, which may be caused experimentally by: (1) loss of oxidative capacity during the time course of the respirometric assay, since E is measured subsequently to P; (2) using insufficient uncoupler concentrations; (3) using high uncoupler concentrations which inhibit ET (Gnaiger 2008); (4) high oligomycin concentrations applied for measurement of E before titrations of uncoupler, when oligomycin exerts an inhibitory effect on E. On the other hand, the excess ET-capacity is overestimated if kinetically non-saturating [ADP] or E are used.
+E cannot theoretically be lower than P. E < P must be discounted as an artefact, which may be caused experimentally by: (1) loss of oxidative capacity during the time course of the respirometric assay, since E is measured subsequently to P; (2) using insufficient uncoupler concentrations; (3) using high uncoupler concentrations which inhibit ET (Gnaiger 2008); (4) high oligomycin concentrations applied for measurement of E before titrations of uncoupler, when oligomycin exerts an inhibitory effect on E. On the other hand, the ET-excess capacity is overestimated if kinetically non-saturating [ADP] or E are used.
 See State 3 in the next section.